-BRIT Awards 2024: Check out the full rolling winners list
+Here are all the winners from the BRIT Awards 2024

 Olivia Rodrigo

-SZA
+SZA – WINNER

 Taylor Swift